-Invisalign’s Express plan is a faster and more affordable alternative to standard Invisalign treatment.
-However, it isn’t necessarily the fastest or most affordable clear aligner system on the market today.
+Invisalign’s Express plan is a faster and more affordable alternative to standard Invisalign treatment, and it’s a fantastic option for anyone seeking efficient in-person treatment for a minor misalignment.
+However, it isn’t always the fastest or most affordable clear aligner system on the market.

 Table of Contents

 The treatment process for Invisalign Express is nearly the same as the original Invisalign.
 You’ll visit a provider, who will examine your teeth and determine if you’re a good candidate.
 If you want Express, they’ll also need to decide whether your misalignment is minor enough to justify using this less intensive treatment.
 Still, most dentists prefer the versatility of the original Invisalign and recommend it over Invisalign Express for most cases.

 If your dentist determines you’re a good fit, they will take X-rays and scans of your teeth before sending everything off to Invisalign’s dental lab.
 Invisalign will collaborate with your dentist to create your customized clear aligners and Express treatment plan.
 After you confirm the plan, Invisalign will mail the aligners to your dentist.

 You’ll make an appointment to pick up your new aligners and try them on before starting treatment.
 During this appointment, your dentist will also review essential instructions for wearing clear aligners.
 Like any other Invisalign treatment, you should wear Invisalign Express aligners for 22 hours per day and only remove them to eat, drink, or brush your teeth.
 Your teeth will gradually shift over the next six months until they’ve reached the desired position.